[Updated in June 2019. The expense ratio on Fidelity Freedom Index Funds was lowered to 0.12%.]

 Fidelity quietly opened up to retail investors a line of target date funds composed of index funds.
 Besides Vanguard, Fidelity has become a second major mutual fund company that offers target date funds based on index funds to all investors.

 These funds are called Fidelity Freedom Index Funds, not to be confused with similarly named Fidelity Freedom Funds (without Index in the name).
-Fidelity Freedom Index Funds use index funds; the net expense ratio is 0.16%.
-Fidelity Freedom Funds use actively managed funds; the net expense ratios go from 0.57% to 0.78%.
+Fidelity Freedom Index Funds use index funds; the net expense ratio is 0.12%.
+Fidelity Freedom Funds use actively managed funds; their net expense ratios go from 0.47% to 0.75%.

 Fidelity Freedom Index Funds aren’t strictly new.
 They had been available since 2009 but only to some 401k-type plans.
 Now retail investors can buy them too, say for their traditional or Roth IRA.
 Each fund has a target year in the name.
 There’s a 2015 fund for people retiring next year.
 There’s a 2035 fund for people retiring in 20 years, and so on.